hapax/hapax.github.io/assets/bh-kids.md

 equation called the *equipartition theorem*:

 $$
-E \sim N kT,
+\epsilon_\text{avg} \sim kT \quad \Longrightarrow \quad E \sim N kT,
 $$

-where $E$ is the total kinetic energy of molecules, or *heat*, and $N$ is the total number of particles (or something like a particle we'll define more carefully below).
+where $\epsilon_\text{avg}$ is the average energy per particle, and
+$N$ is the total number of particles, which we multiply by to get the total energy.
-Basically, hot systems are egalitarian, and try to spread their energy evenly between particles.
+Basically, hot systems are democratic, and try to spread their energy evenly between their constituents.
-We can use equipartition to estimate the total number of particles inside a black hole.
-Using the mass-energy form for simplicity, we have
+Since we have already estimated the energy in a black hole, we can use equipartition to estimate the total number of particles.
+Using the mass-energy for instance, we have

 $$
 E = Mc^2 \sim Nk T \sim \frac{Nhc}{R} \quad \Longrightarrow \quad N